HawkX-XirisX/TLL_Loot-System/README.md

 Food, Drinks & Vegetable Crops

+[!NOTE]

+🍖 Food & Drink Spawning

-Food and drink spawning is now integrated into the TLL loot system.
+Food and drink spawning is now functional and integrated into the TLL loot system.

 Vanilla Kitchen Loot